 - Home habits: if you have pets in your home, it might make sense to switch out your filter more often due to pet dander.
 If someone in your family deals with allergies or asthma, consider changing your home’s air filter more frequently to help ease their symptoms.

 Now you’re likely wondering how to swap out your furnace filter.
 Obviously this will vary depending on what furnace you have, but typically:

-At Eveready Service Experts Heating & Air Conditioning, we’ll replace standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
-Give us a call today at or set up an appointment with us online.
+At Eveready Service Experts , we offer membership plans that include replacing standard furnace filters.
+Give us a call today at 804-548-4480 or set up an appointment with us online.

 - Open or pull off the air filter panel around the bottom of your furnace to reveal an open compartment.

 - On the top of that open compartment is where you’ll see your furnace filter resting on two metal lips.

 - There will be a small amount of space to move your filter back and forth that allows you to pull down one end of the filter and pull it out of the compartment.

 - When putting in the new filter, check the perimeter of the filter for an arrow that shows you the air flow direction, to make sure you’re installing the filter in the correct direction.
 In the majority of cases, the arrow should point at the main part (or top) of the furnace.